 Brenda and Georgia learn a special skill from Nonna Josie - creating the King of Italian sweets, cannoli.

 I have always considered myself a bit of a cannoli connoisseur.
 You see, growing up with an Italian influence and living in the European heart of Melbourne it was part of our food culture to experience all sorts of delicacies often being passed around at functions or offered as treats whilst doing the weekly shop in Brunswick.
-The cannoli however was always was a stand our favourite.
+The cannoli, however, was always was a stand-out favourite.

 Georgia and I enjoy the stunning drive to Politini Winery situated in the foothills of Cheshunt.
-We greet our other cooking companions before donning our apron and offered a warm welcome from Politini family including Nonna Josie and her daughters.
+We greet our other cooking companions before donning our aprons and are offered a warm welcome from the Politini family, including Nonna Josie and her daughters.
 A simple kitchen and a few ingredients are all you need and I am not surprised.
 Few Italian recipes are complicated and this one only requires your patience which Nonna Josie has in abundance as she encourages us to mix the dough to the right consistency before letting it cool in the fridge.
-Surprisingly small amounts of lemon rind a shot of sherry are added to the pastry to give it a distinct flavour.
+Surprisingly small amounts of lemon rind and a shot of sherry are added to the pastry to give it a distinct flavour.
 Our next task is to make the filling and Nonna Josie lets us in on more trade secrets about how to make the custard.
-Whilst all this is going on the small glasses of the Poliniti muscat are handed around for us to enjoy.
+Whilst all this is going on small glasses of Politini muscat are handed around for us to enjoy.

 Whilst we are cooking away friends drop in to see Nonna Josie and she is more than happy to see them.
 The embraces she gives them leaves flour stained imprints on their backs but no one cares.
 In the Italian culture, the more the merrier and that is certainly true here.